rodriguezjl-web/Scratch/Hello You.md

 # HELLO YOU!

 ## Description
 This project takes the user's name and says hello to them.
-The major learning point in this project was accepting and manipulating a user's input, which is an essential skill for any project that the user will interact with.
+The major learning point in this project was accepting and manipulating a user's input, which is an essential skill for creating any project that the user will interact with.
 This was created for Havards CS50 Introduction to Computer Science Course.

 ## Tech Stack
 - Scratch